antitree/go-pillage-registries/README.md

   -w, --workers int      Number of workers when pulling images.
 If set too high, this may cause errors. (optional, only used if images are pulled) (default 8)
 ```

+When a results directory is supplied, `pilreg` stores the Docker history for each
+scanned image in a file named `<sha256>.history` in the root of that directory.
+If such a file already exists before scanning an image, the scan is skipped and
+an informational message is logged.

 ## Example:

 In the [example directory](example/) there is an example of an image which